 Preferring to embrace our quiet evening at home, we politely declined.
 We decided if it didn’t involve lounging in front of the fire, drinking coffee, watching Christmas movies, and enjoying a very non-traditional smoked salmon fettuccine dinner, it wasn’t happenin’.

 When they left, we spent some time visiting with our other neighbor, Simone, outside while we enjoyed the sunshine and raked leaves to spread over the garden.
-She made sure to give us our Christmas gifts before she, too, headed out for her own evening plans.
+She too surprised us with Christmas gifts before heading out for her own evening plans.

 No matter how I try to escape the gift-giving madness, it managed to find us even in Switzerland!